 Well, let’s take a look at this statement.
 What’s it really saying?

-It’s saying that the temperature isn’t unprecedented.
-It’s saying something similar to this warm period happened some 50 years ago.
-It’s not at all out of the norm for temperatures to flare up every 50 years or so.
+It is saying that the temperature isn’t unprecedented.
+It is saying something similar to this warm period happened some 50 years ago. “normal” is temperatures to flaring up every 50 years or so.
 It’s also pretty normal to see temperatures slowly increase over time.